Bayernatoor/btc_self_custody/src/faqs/advanced_desktop_setup/advanced_faq1.md

 <br>

-**Note: A personal bitcoin node is NOT mandatory but proceeding without your personal node will reduce your privacy, therefore it is highly recommended.**
+**Note: A personal bitcoin node is NOT mandatory but proceeding without your personal node will reduce your privacy, therefore it is highly recommended and a vital part of a proper self-custody setup**

 <br>